deprecated-near-apps/ft-launcher/README.md

 This has many advantages for user onboarding, where users can use the app immediately and later can be upgraded to a full account.
 The users also don't have to move any assets - namely the fungible tokens they earned as a guest user.

-# Quickstart

-1. Start the server: `cd server && yarn && yarn start`
-2. (back in root dir) Deploy the contract and run the app test: `yarn test:deploy`
-3. Start the app: `yarn start`

-If you only change the JS tests use `yarn test`.
-If you change the contract run `yarn test:deploy` again.
-Server should restart automatically, but you may need to restart the app.
 ## Installation

 Beyond having npm and node (latest versions), you should have Rust installed.
 I recommend nightly because living on the edge is fun.